-In recent years King’s programs have developed partnership with and received recognition from a number of governing bodies.
+In recent years, King’s programs have developed a partnership with and received recognition from a number of governing bodies.

 Most notably, in 2011 The King’s Environmental Studies (ENVS) Program was granted professional accreditation from Environmental Careers Organization (ECO) Canada, the certifying body of the Canadian Environmental Accreditation Commission (CEAC).
 This Professional accreditation is in addition to the academic accreditation already granted by the Campus Alberta Quality Council.
 King’s is the only post-secondary institution in Canada to receive such professional recognition for an environmental studies program that includes BA and B.Sc. degrees.

 In the spring of 2013, King’s signed a historic agreement with Newman Theological College to offer Bachelor of Education students the religious education courses necessary to be eligible for a continuous contract with Edmonton Catholic School District.

 As early as 1965, men and women of vision from diverse walks of life and various church affiliations saw the need for a regional, trans-denominational, Christian college in Western Canada.
 In December 1970, these people incorporated the Christian College Association (Alberta), and through a constitution and statement of principles, gave written expression to their vision of Christian higher education.

 During the following years, the Association adopted a Master Development Plan to express the principles on which the College was to be founded.
 Many new members joined the Association, and in January 1978, the Association membership voted overwhelmingly to proceed with the opening of the College in September 1979.
 On November 16, 1979, the Alberta Legislature approved The King's College Act which granted a charter to The King's College.